Nordic folklore: creatures from Norse mythology and Scandinavian legend

 Loki

-Loki, a cunning trickster god and son of giants in Norse mythology, possesses shapeshifting abilities that he often uses to deceive gods and humans alike.
+A trickster god of giant origin in Norse mythology, Loki possesses shapeshifting abilities that he often uses to deceive gods and humans alike.

 Loki was a shapeshifting Norse god.